Time to Relook India’s Contempt Law

-However, in India where the courts are functioning virtually due to the corona crisis, it is very unfortunate that Supreme Court is focusing on contempt matters while several controversial matters such as Citizenship Amendment Act, 2019, Jammu and Kashmir Reorganization Act, 2019, etc. are still pending.
+However, in India, where the courts are functioning virtually due to the corona crisis, it is very unfortunate that Supreme Court is focusing on contempt matters while several controversial matters such as Citizenship Amendment Act, 2019, Jammu and Kashmir Reorganization Act, 2019, etc. are still pending.

 Evolution of Contempt law in the United Kingdom

-The law on contempt of court is of British origin where the king was once deemed as an incarnation of the god.
+The law on contempt of court is of British origin, where the king was once deemed as an incarnation of the god.
 The law was practiced by the king to protect his judicial pronouncements, to maintain the authority and dignity of the court.
 Later on, the power was transferred to the judges who were acting on behalf of the king.

 “I cannot deny that I am old; it’s the truth.
 Whether I am a fool or not is a matter of perception of someone else there is no need to invoke the powers of contempt.”

 The UK government had also taken positive measures to wipe out the archaic law.
-The UK Law Commission Report of 2012-2013 recommended the abolition of contempt of court on the ground that it was used to maintain “glory of court”.
+The UK Law Commission Report of 2012-2013 recommended the abolition of contempt of court on the ground that it was used to maintain the “glory of the court”.